- Call 144

 - The remaining costs are non-refundable in Switzerland.

-- If you have to pay for care, you can send the original bill to
+- If you have to pay for care, you can send the original bill, a copy of your EHIC and your identity card to

 - Include your bank details (IBAN, BIC, address) for a quick and cost-free transfer.